 But the anxious feeling never left his gut.
 Tony even lost the appetite to eat lunch because of it.
 Pepper scolded him lightly (and he loved every second of it), but she was easy on him since her boss was performing well during his work hours.
-She seemed to be in a good mood whenever he acted like a responsible adult, and he liked when she was happy.
+She seemed to be in a good mood whenever he acted like a responsible adult, and he liked it when she was satisfied.

 Yeah, Tony recognized those eyes instantly.